p-razavi/brief-site/docs/index.md

 Welcome!

-I am a research data scientist.
-My expertise lies at the intersection of measurement, applied LLMs, and behavioral science.
-I currently leverage these skills to examine human-centered applications of LLMs.
-For a deeper look at my areas of focus (past and present), please visit the Research page.

-My LinkedIn profile is updated more frequently than this website.
+I am an applied AI research scientist with expertise in measurement and evaluaition science.
+I come from a background in psychometrics and social/personality psychology.
+I am currently working on measurement in AI, where I examine human-centered applications of LLMs.
+For a deeper look at my areas of focus (past and present), please visit the Research page and my LinkedIn (which is updated more frequently than this website).